melezhik/outthentic-dsl/README.md

 Obligatory parameter is:

-* a path to file with DSL code
+* a string with check expressions written in DSL

 ### results